Harla people: History

-The Harla are credited by the present-day inhabitants of parts of Djibouti, Ethiopia, and northern Somalia with having constructed various historical sites.
+The Harla are credited by the present-day inhabitants of parts of Ethiopia, Somalia, and Djibouti with having constructed various historical sites.
 Although now mostly lying in ruins, these structures include stone necropoleis, store pits, mosques and houses.
 Cave drawings are also attributed to the Harla.

 Tradition states one of Harla's main towns was Metehara and the area between Harar and Dire Dawa is still referred to as Harla.
-The Harla inhabited Tchertcher and various other areas in the Horn of Africa, where they erected various tumuli.
+The Harla inhabited Chercher and various other areas in the Horn of Africa, where they erected various tumuli.
 According to historian Richard Wilding, tales indicate Harla lived in the interior of Ogaden and by the seashores prior to Somali and Oromo movements into these regions.

 The Harla Kingdom existed as early as the sixth century; it would later be influenced by Islam sometime in the eighth century.
-In the ninth century, the earliest known Muslim kingdom in the Horn of Africa, the Maḥzūmī dynasty's Sultanate of Shewa, sprang up in Harla country.
+Archaeological sites associated with the Harla reveal camel bone remains in the oldest layers, suggesting an initial foundation of the settlements by a camel-herding pastoralist population.
+A lowland orientation for Harlaa is further indicated by the food remains recovered at the site, which show a lack of reliance on highland staples such as injera and kisra.
+In the ninth century, the earliest known Muslim kingdom in the Horn of Africa, the Maḥzūmī dynasty sprang up in Harla country.
 The Maḥzūmī capital of Walale was in Northern Hararghe.
+Harla state leaders were commonly known as Garad and their religious elite carried the honorific title Kabir.

 According to folklore, the Harla reportedly had a queen named Arawelo, who ruled much of the eastern parts of the Horn of Africa.
 In Zeila, a clan called Harla claims to be related to the ancient people.
 Locals in Zeila also attested that the old town of Amud was built by the Harla.

-The influx of Arab immigrants such as Ābadir ʻUmar Āl-Rida into Harla territory would lead to the development of the town of Harar, known then as Gē.
+The influx of Arab immigrants such as Ābadir ʻUmar Āl-Rida into Harla territory would lead to the development of the town of Harar, known then as Gēy.
 Harar would become the leading center of Islam in the Horn of Africa.
 Archaeologist Timothy Insoll discovered stoneware in Harla town resembling that found in Harar.

 According to the Harari chronicle, Abadir led prayer as Imam and inquired about the states grim condition.